chchtv11/RB101/RB109_study/study_notes.md

 # Sorting
 [*Source*](https://launchschool.com/lessons/c53f2250/assignments/2831d0e1)

-- Only really used for arrays as they are ordered and have no keys
-- carried out by comparing the items in a collection with each other & ordering them based on the result of that comparison
+- Carried out by comparing the items in a collection with each other & ordering them based on the result of that comparison
 - Uses the `<=>` method (called the "spaceship" operator)
-  - Performs a comparison of 2 objects.
+  - Performs a comparison of 2 objects of the same type.
 For `a <=> b` it will return:
     - `-1`: a less than b
     - `0`: a equal to b
     - `1`: a greater than b
   - Cannot compare different types of objects

 **ASCII Table**
 - To determine string comparison, it uses the character's position in the ASCII table
 - Can use `'a'.ord` to retrieve the ASCII position
 - General rules:
   - Upercase comes before lowercase
   - Digits and (most) punctuation come before letters
   - Accented/other chars are in the Extended table -- after the main one